Israel–Libya relations: Post 1967 relations

 During the Yom Kippur War, Libyan leader Muammar Gaddafi sent a large sending force to Egypt in order to assist it in its war against Israel.
 The Expeditionary Force included armored forces, artillery and 2 Mirage 5 squadrons that took an active part in the fighting on the southern front.
-When Libyan President Muammar Gaddafi realized that King Hussein of Jordan had rejected requests by Arab leaders to join the war and attack Israel from the east, he began to insult him and called on the Jordanian people to revolt and join the war on their own.
+When Libyan leader Muammar Gaddafi realized that King Hussein of Jordan had rejected requests by Arab leaders to join the war and attack Israel from the east, he began to insult him and called on the Jordanian people to revolt and join the war on their own.

 In 1976, Libya assisted in the hijacking of an Air France passenger plane by allowing the aircraft to refuel in Benghazi.
 The hijackers were eliminated and the passengers of the plane were released in Operation Entebbe.
-In 1977, Gaddafi sharply attacked Egypt, which was then in talks with Israel for a possible peace agreement, and saw it as an Egyptian violation of the Khartoum Conference Declaration.
-Against the background of the developing relationship with Israel, Libya initiated hostilities with the aim of undermining the rule of Egypt, which escalated into a war between Libya and Egypt.

-In 1993, as a gesture aimed at improving ties with Israel, Gaddafi sent a delegation of 192 Libya pilgrims to Jerusalem, though the trip was ultimately cut short after the pilgrims expressed criticism of Israel during their trip.
-It was reported that Gaddafi himself wished to visit Israel at the time, with Israeli Prime Minister Yitzhak Rabin and Israeli Foreign Minister Shimon Peres initially stating that he would be welcome.
+In May 1993, as a gesture aimed at improving ties with Israel, Gaddafi sent a delegation of 192 Libya pilgrims to holy sites Jerusalem, though the trip was ultimately cut short after the pilgrims expressed criticism of Israel during their trip.
+It was reported that Gaddafi himself wished to visit Israel at the time, with Israeli prime minister Yitzhak Rabin and Israeli foreign minister Shimon Peres initially stating that he would be welcome.